opencog/cogserver/opencog/cogserver/server/README.md

 Loadable Modules
 ----------------
+The loadable module subsystem is deprecated; interested users should consider writing Scheme (guile) or Python modules instead.

 The CogServer can be extended with task-specific dynamically loadable modules.
 These can be loaded at run-time, with the `loadmodule` CogServer shell command.